mussatto/mussatto.github.io/_posts/2016-10-07-SEO-tools-and-tips.markdown

 ### Load Javascript "later"

-Put all your Javascript in the bottom of the page, before the </body> tag.
+Put all your Javascript in the bottom of the page, just before closing the </body> tag.

 This optimizes the page load speed, user experience and most importantly: the search engine checks it for score